 - The Individual Task: helping pupils take the skills they are learning at stages 1-3 and apply them in to a task they complete by themselves

-Manor School has also invested in new and exciting resources to be used across the school in Attention Autism sessions and staff have had the opportunity to attend refresher training and develop and share their own ideas with each other as part of the school’s cycle of Wednesday afternoon training and meetings.
+Manor School has made significant investment in constantly developing new and exciting resources that are used across the school in Attention Autism sessions and staff have had the opportunity to attend regular refresher training and develop and share their own ideas with each other as part of the school’s cycle of Wednesday afternoon training and meetings.
 The development of Attention Autism practice is being championed by a group of class staff working across all three key stages and it is great to see children of all ages and abilities in school enjoying and benefiting from their Attention Autism sessions.

 The video below shows Gina talking about benefits and importance of Attention Autism.